 When a hip implant is defective, it can cause a patient undue harm, often resulting in related health complications or necessitating the need of a secondary correctional surgery.
 Some of the most common hip implant defects include:

 - Improper fit; and

 - Wear of metal-on-metal devices, causing metallic debris in body.

 The above can cause pain, metal poisoning, inflammation, infection, death of body tissues, soft tissue damage, cysts, and muscle and bone damage.

 Hip Replacement Recalls

 When the Food & Drug Administration (FDA) learns that a hip implant is causing patient harm, it will issue a recall.
 Unfortunately, by the time a recall is issued, it is often too late; dozens of patients have already been harmed.
+Our team of hip replacement lawyers has researched many devices.
 Some of the most common defective hip replacement recalls include those manufactured by:

 - DePuy Orthopaedics: In August 2010, DePuy Orthopaedics file a recall of its ASR™ XL Acetabular Hip System and DePuy ASR™ Hip Resurfacing System.